Year 1 Evidence based practice

 Understanding how to find and use information efficiently and effectively is an important skill for today’s doctor.
-The two tutorials below will introduce you to some key EBM resources which describe clinical articles that are valid and of clinical use.
+The links below will introduce you to some key EBM resources which describe clinical articles that are valid and of clinical use.
 These resources are the first step to finding the "evidence" because they summarise relevant studies.

 A collection of databases providing information to guide effective health care decisions.
-In addition to the Cochrane Database of Systematic Reviews and the Database of Abstracts of Reviews of Effectiveness (DARE), the collection also includes the Cochrane Controlled Trials Register, the Cochrane Database of Methodology Reviews (CDMR) and the Cochrane Methodology Register:
+In addition to the Cochrane Database of Systematic Reviews and the Database of Abstracts of Reviews of Effectiveness (DARE), the collection also includes the Cochrane Controlled Trials Register, the Cochrane Database of Methodology Reviews (CDMR) and the Cochrane Methodology Register.